Medicare costs10 Questions to ask about health insurance after retirement

 - Part A: When applying for Medicare, most people are automatically enrolled in Part A. This covers nursing care and hospital stays, but not doctors' visits or long-term care.
 How much is Medicare Part A?
 You probably will not have to pay a premium if you paid payroll taxes when you were employed.

-- In 2017, the annual deductible will be $1,316 before it pays for hospitalizations.
+- In 2018, the annual deductible is $1,340 per benefit period before the plan pays for hospitalizations.
 Generally, it covers about 80 percent of Medicare-approved inpatient costs for the first 60 days of a hospitalization.
 If your stay is longer than that, or if a service is above the Medicare-approved amount, you'll be responsible for paying extra.1

 - Part C: Also known as Medicare Advantage, these plans include Part A and Part B benefits.
 While Original Medicare has limited dental and hearing coverage, Medicare Advantage plans often include additional coverage for routine dental and hearing care, and prescriptions.
 That doesn't mean out-of-pocket costs will not pop up.2

-- Part D: If you do not choose Part C but still want prescription coverage, you can enroll in Medicare Part D. Many plans include a Medicare Part D premium and may require a deductible be met, but it does not cover medications in full, which is another opportunity for unexpected costs to sneak in.3
+- Part D: If you do not choose Part C but still want prescription coverage, you can enroll in Medicare Part D prescription drug plan.
+Many plans include a Medicare Part D premium and may require a deductible be met, but it does not cover medications in full, which is another opportunity for unexpected costs to sneak in.3

 Medicare out-of-pocket expenses